GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Sometimes, the elegant implementation is a function.
-Not a method.
-Not a class.
-Not a framework.
-Just a function.
+> ### It turns out that style matters in programming for the same reason that it matters in writing.
+It makes for better reading.
 >
-> ~ *John Carmack*
+> ~ *Douglas Crockford*

 ---
 ## 🏎 Quick Facts